Skip Navigation

 PROCESS MEASURES:

-• Number of research studies, evaluations, and dissemination activities conducted to build the evidence base and spread best practices for mother-infant dyad programs.
+• Number of research studies, evaluations, and dissemination activities conducted by Title V to build the evidence base and spread best practices for mother-infant dyad programs.
 (Assesses the knowledge generation and translation efforts to improve and scale the strategy)

 OUTCOME MEASURES: